chris31415926535/bivariatechoropleths/README.md

 maps for interactive documents, and a range of tools for creating and exploring bivariate colour palettes.

+**Please note** this is in development.
+Any bug reports or suggestions are welcome.

 ## Installation

 You can install the developer version of **bivariatechoropleths** with